Masterclass: Relative trace formulae

 The masterclass is mostly intended to graduate students and young researchers, but everyone interested in relative trace formulas is welcome!

-The conference/masterclass will take place at the Department of Mathematical Sciences, University of Copenhagen.
+The masterclass will take place at the Department of Mathematical Sciences, University of Copenhagen in Auditorium 2 of the HCØ-building.
 See detailed instructions on how to reach Copenhagen and the conference venue.

 Tickets and passes for public transportation can be bought at the Copenhagen Airport and every train or metro station.
 You can find the DSB ticket office on your right-hand side as soon as you come out of the arrival area of the airport.
 DSB has an agreement with 7-Eleven, so many of their shops double as selling points for public transportation.